CARE Moments

 Pregnancy, parental leave, and return to work are not a single event.
 They are a 1000-day journey.

-Most maternal attrition is not sudden.
-It accumulates across these phases, decision by decision, conversation by conversation — or the absence of them.
-Understanding the shape of this journey is what allows you to act with precision rather than guesswork.
+Maternal attrition is rarely sudden.
+It accumulates — decision by decision, conversation by conversation, or the absence of them.
+Knowing where you are in this journey is what lets you act with precision instead of guesswork.
+Here is the shape of it.

 Phase 01